 - Parallels strain your Mac's processing power, and memory as both the operating systems are working at the same time, compared to Boot Camp.

-- If you want to easily use either windows 10, 8 or 7 on your Mac OS X in Parallels, you should have a 4GB Random Access Memory on your Mac and if you consider using various applications at the same time, then ensure that your RAM is at least 8GB.
+- If you want to easily use either windows 10, 8, or 7 on your Mac OS X in Parallels, you should have a 4GB Random Access Memory on your Mac and if you consider using various applications at the same time, then ensure that your RAM is at least 8GB.
+Although, things are now easier as the new Parallels Desktop 17 automatically allocates the best possible resources to fully optimize your virtual machine(s) for peak performance.

 How It Works